sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 =====================================
 Implicit Events for Course Navigation
 =====================================

+.. question to Victor from Brian: "if we don't document implicit events for regular research packages, should we really be documenting the subset of implicit events we are including in RDX packages?
+Could we just say that we include a subset of such events, but we don't document them because we really don't support them?""

 RDX data packages include implicit events for course navigation that begin with these prefixes.